alextilson/starter-ruby/README.md

 Now, you should be able to launch the application.
 From your terminal, run `ruby app.rb`.
 This should launch your sinatra application on port 4567 - [visit that URL on your local host](http://localhost:4567/).
 Enter your mobile number in the fields provided, and test both SMS text messages and phone calls being sent to the mobile number you provide.

-## Begin Questing!
+## Begin Learning Twilio!
-This is but your first step into a larger world.
-[Return to TwilioQuest](http://quest.twilio.com) to continue your adventure.
+This is your first step into the Twilio learning program.
+Return to the site to continue on.
 Huzzah!